 Use device-based routing with trackable short links for all campaigns

-Monitor key metrics like CTI rate, CPI, and source performance
+Monitor key metrics like CTI rate, CPI, and source performance relative to your own baseline

 Maintain consistent UTM naming conventions across all channels